jpinedev/tech-writing-final/README.md

 These modes can be activated by clicking on their respective button in the tile palette GUI (as seen above), or by pressing their respective hotkeys (as listed above).

-You can select which tile to paint in brush mode by typing in the sprite's index in the texture atlas into the tile palette's text input field.
+You can select which tile to paint in brush mode by typing the sprite's index in the texture atlas into the tile palette's text input field.
 In the image above, the user has selected the sprite of index `1` to paint in the world.

 ### Video Demonstration

-Below, you will find a full demonstration of the Paintbrush Editor, using all of the different modes, and loading the resulting tile map into a game.
+[Here you will find a full demonstration video of the Paintbrush Editor](https://youtu.be/KwtUnPAUiUQ), using all of the different modes, and loading the resulting tile map into a game.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/KwtUnPAUiUQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Credits